 - Switch scented candles

 - Change home decor (optional)

 Now that you know the chores you need to get done each week, you need to know which chores to clean every day too so you can add these weekly tasks to them.

 Because your weekly & daily cleaning routine HAS to work together.
 That’s the only way to manage your home without losing your mind!

-So click here to download my Daily Chores Checklist now!
-It’s free for a limited time and will be sent straight to your inbox.
-This is a perfect way to jumpstart your tidying journey and I can’t wait to help you!
+Click here to get my Daily Chores Checklist now!
+This is a PERFECT way to jumpstart your cleaning routine and I can’t wait to help you!